maplibre/maplibre.github.io/content/news/2023-06-23-maplibre-newsletter-june-2023/index.md

 Check out the [Step-by-Step Bounties Guide](https://maplibre.org/roadmap/step-by-step-bounties-guide/) and get in touch via GitHub or [Slack](https://slack.openstreetmap.us/) (`#maplibre-native`).

+## MapLibre Martin

+Martin, a blazingly fast tile server that supports generating and serving vector tiles on the fly from large PostGIS databases, PMTiles, and MBTile files has released v0.8.7.
+What's new?

+### Dynamic Sprite Support

+Given a directory with SVG images, Martin will dynamically generate a sprite index and a PNG image, for both low and high resolution displays.
+Per MapLibre sprites API, the new feature supports:

+`/sprite/<sprite_id>.json`: Metadata about the sprite file - all images from a directory `/sprite/<sprite_id>.png`: All images combined into a single PNG `/sprite/<sprite_id>@2x.json`: Same but for high DPI devices `/sprite/<sprite_id>@2x.png`

+### Copy MBTile Tool

+The `mbtiles` tool lets users partially copy an mbtiles file, filtering to specific zooms, and convert de-duplicated to a flat mbtiles format from now on.

 ## MapLibre Native

 ### Getting Ready for the Mega Merge